跳转至

 super().__init__(config)

-self.rnafm = RnaFmModel(config, add_pooling_layer=True)
+self.model = RnaFmModel(config, add_pooling_layer=False)

 self.contact_head = ContactPredictionHead(config)